dfuchslin/esp-openthread-borderrouter/README.md

 | GPIO4      | TX (Header H7 1)  |
 | GPIO54     | EN                |

-For the ESP32-C6 'EN' pin, Waveshare has thankfully hardwired this to ESP32-P4's GPIO54 (once again, see the schematic).
+For the ESP32-C6 'EN' pin, Waveshare has hardwired this to ESP32-P4's GPIO54 (once again, see the schematic).

 I've created a configuration override for the above mapping in [`sdkconfig.custom`](./sdkconfig.custom).